Frequently Asked Questions

 No, we do not offer a shuttle service.
 However, we can arrange a private transfer to and/or from Hotel Rangá at a cost.
 There is also public transportation, but the connections are few and far between and therefore need to be well-planned.

 We do not have a swimming pool or a spa.
 We do, however, have three hot tubs outside the hotel – perfect for watching the northern lights or the midnight sun.
-Massage appointments are available upon request.
 There are public swimming pools and gyms in the nearby villages of Hella and Hvolsvöllur.

 Icelandic weather changes all the time – you can expect anything from 18 degrees Celsius to -10 degrees Celsius.
 The wind can be strong and cold, and you are almost sure to get a bit of rain, hail or snow, no matter what time of year.
 It is better to be safe than sorry, so pack like you are going on a winter vacation.
 It is always easier to take off an extra layer rather than being cold and poorly dressed.
 Good hiking shoes/boots that are waterproof are recommended – many tourist sites have dirt tracks that easily get muddy and slippery.
 We suggest bringing warm clothes (sweaters or thermal layers), waterproof outer layers (pants and coat), and a hat and gloves.

-We have charging stations for European electric cars, charging stations type A.
+We have ten charging stations for European electric cars, type A. Free to use for all our guests.

 Northern Lights & Stargazing